katerina-tziala/fullstackopen2019/part5/bloglist/backend/README.md

 ### Unit Testing

-In order to execute the unit tests on the app navigate from your terminal inside the /part5/bloglist/backend folder and run ***npm run unit-test***.
+In order to execute the unit tests on the app navigate from your terminal inside the /part5/bloglist/backend directory and run ***npm run unit-test***.

 ### Integration Testing

-In order to execute the integration tests on the app navigate from your terminal inside the /part5/bloglist/backend folder and run ***npm run test-api***.
+In order to execute the integration tests on the app navigate from your terminal inside the /part5/bloglist/backend directory and run ***npm run test-api***.

 ### Full Testing

-In order to execute all tests on the app navigate from your terminal inside the /part4/bloglist folder and run ***npm run test***.
+In order to execute all tests on the app navigate from your terminal inside the /part4/bloglist directory and run ***npm run test***.

 ### Running Tests of a Specific File